States With the Highest Hail Risk

 Nebraska takes the top spot (up from #2)

-Now the highest hail risk in the country, Nebraska's residents experience an average of 534 hail events per year and $49 in per capita losses.
-Nebraska's position at the heart of "Hail Alley" makes it one of the most challenging states for property owners seeking homeowners insurance in Nebraska.
+Nebraska now has the highest hail risk in the country.
+Residents experience an average of 534 hail events annually and $49 in per capita losses.
+Nebraska's position at the heart of "Hail Alley" makes it one of the most challenging states for property owners seeking homeowners insurance.

 2. 2